SuperDARN/rst/docs/user_guide/mac_install.md

 ## Library Requirements

-> Warning! sudo privileges need to install the various libraries.
+> Warning! sudo privileges needed to install the various libraries.

 If you do not have `sudo` privileges please contact the system administrator of your system to install the follow libraries for your distribution.